cockroachdb/docs/v19.1/managed-console-access-management.md

 ### Developer

 A Developer is a limited-access role.
-A Developer cannot invite Team Members to the Console or access databases.
+A Developer can [authorize networks](managed-connect-to-your-cluster.html#step-1-authorize-your-network) but cannot invite Team Members to the Console or access databases.

 To access a database, you need to ask a Console Admin for details of a SQL user.
 To find out who's your Console Admin, check the Access page.